Questions and Answers for Practitioners Regarding the New Official Prescription Program

 Q. How will the monitoring of official prescription data protect practitioners from drug seekers?

-A. The new law allows the Department to notify practitioners when analyses of official prescription data indicate that their patients are obtaining controlled substances from multiple sources, an illegal and dangerous activity known as 'doctor shopping'.
-"Doctor Shopper" programs in other states enjoy overwhelming support from their medical communities and have reduced this drug-seeking activity by as much as 65 percent.
-The Department is in the process of establishing this new program.
+A. The new law allows the Department to notify practitioners when analyses of official prescription data indicate that their patients are obtaining controlled substances from multiple sources, an illegal and dangerous activity known as 'doctor shopping'. <"Doctor Shopper" programs in other states enjoy overwhelming support from their medical communities and have reduced this drug-seeking activity by as much as 65 percent

 Q. Whom can practitioners contact with questions about the new law and official prescriptions?